CZ-NIC/fred-docs/AdminManual/Installation/BinsFedora.rst

 #.
 Install the database schema

    The setup script installs table schemas and fills enumeration tables;
-   it does NOT initialize the system with basic data – that is described in the :ref:`System initialization <FRED-Admin-Install-SysInit>` section.
+   it does NOT initialize the system with basic data – the latter is described in the :ref:`System initialization <FRED-Admin-Install-SysInit>` section.

    .. code:: bash